bounswe/bounswe2025group9/mobile/README.md

 * **React Native:** A framework for building native mobile apps. **What it is:** It allows us to write app logic and UI using React and TypeScript/JavaScript. **Why we use it:** To create truly native iOS and Android apps from a single codebase, reusing web development knowledge (React).
 * **TypeScript:** A programming language that builds on JavaScript by adding static types.
 This project uses TypeScript to help catch errors early, improve code readability, and make refactoring safer.
-Your code will be in `.ts` and `.tsx` files.
+The source codes will be in `.ts` and `.tsx` files.
 * **Expo:** A set of tools and services built around React Native. **What it is:** It provides a development environment, manages the native build process (mostly behind the scenes), and offers the helpful Expo Go app. **Why we use it:** To speed up development, simplify testing across devices via Expo Go, and leverage pre-built modules from the Expo SDK.

 ## Simulating the App

-1.  **Start the Development Server:** Run the following command in the project directory (`mobile/YourExpoAppName`):
+1.  **Start the Development Server:** Run the following command in the project directory (`mobile/nutrihub`):
     ```bash
     npx expo start
     ```